Can Red Bull Make Social Entrepreneurship An Extreme Sport? | Fast Company

 The Amaphiko Acadamy has since expanded to Brazil, and the company is currently accepting applicants for the first U.S. division, in partnership with Ashoka and Impact Hub Baltimore.
 That program, which will occur this August, features a 10-day residency for 15 to 20 members who will get a chance to network and learn from yet-to-be-announced industry thought leaders.
 That’s followed by an 18-month development program, where each person or company is matched with a mentor to refine their venture in a way that will help them secure more grants or investment.
 There’s also an online community component, in which investors or collaborators can review projects that they might want to back or join.

-Amaphiko is Zulu for “wings,” a play on the highly caffeinated beverage’s famous tagline (“Red Bull gives you wings.”)
+Amaphiko is Zulu for “wings,” a play on the highly caffeinated beverage’s famous tagline (“Red Bull gives you wings”).
 That’s because the academy started in South Africa after company team members decided that, in addition to their usual set of ambassadors, who were mostly musicians or extreme athletes, the brand might want to sponsor those trying to directly uplift people’s quality of life as social entrepreneurs.

 Since launching in 1987, the estimated $7.9 billion energy drink company has backed an eclectic mix of young talent and hip events to become a lifestyle brand for millennials—even those doing far less extreme feats, like staying up all night coding, or working on their PowerPoints.
 What the branded business boot camps represent then, is that building socially conscious companies might now be just as cool an undertaking as Felix Baumgartner’s BASE jump from the stratosphere.